Innovate Durban Funding Map

 - Innovator add and validate: Local innovators were invited to assist with adding to and validating content in the initial funding map.
 This stage included two 1-day workshops to review potential funding instruments and explore ways of collecting information on potential funding sources.

-- Integrated (living) map: Additional content and feedback from innovators was integrated into a final map, which Innovate Durban intends sharing and updating with regular input from local innovators.
+- Integrated (living) map: Additional content and feedback from innovators was integrated into a final map, which Innovate Durban intends sharing and updating with regular input from partners.

 Funding map framework and clusters

 The final framework identified over ten possible instruments that either fund innovation activities directly or subsidise costs associated with innovation (including costs associated with finding funding).
-These included:
+A consolidated list has been developed for the updated funding map:

-The joint mapping exercise identified over 700 funding-related contacts relevant to South African innovators.
+The joint mapping exercise has now identified over 1000 funding-related contacts relevant to African innovators.
 These contacts were clustered according to:

 - Maturity of innovation they support, from early (such as angel investors or government grants) to late (such as growth financing or private equity)

-- Scale of funding they provide or mediate, from small to large.
+- Scale of funding they provide or support access to, from small to large.